syncfusion-content/uwp-docs/uwp/TreeGrid/Export-To-Excel.md

 ## Customize exported workbooks and worksheets

-The tree grid can be exported to Excel by using [XlsIO](http://help.syncfusion.com/file-formats/xlsio/overview).
+The TreeGrid can be exported to Excel by using [XlsIO](http://help.syncfusion.com/file-formats/xlsio/overview).
 You can refer to [XlsIO documentation](http://help.syncfusion.com/file-formats/xlsio/working-with-excel-worksheet) for manipulating workbooks and sheets after exporting.

 ### Set borders